Hochfrequenz/ahbicht/README.rst

 **B**\ undesverband **d**\ er*\ **E**\ nergie- und*\ **W**\ *\ asserwirtschaft* (BDEW) and the
 **B**\ undes\ **netza**\ gentur (BNetzA).
-They form a working group named “Arbeitsgruppe EDI@Energy”.
+They form a working group named "Arbeitsgruppe EDI@Energy".
 This work group publishes the MIGs and AHBs on `edi-energy.de <https://edi-energy.de/>`__.
 The documents are published as PDFs which is better than faxing them but far from ideal.